Moon1215i/goracle_backup/README.md

 # 5. Executing from local machine

-Please run the following command on your local machine's Terminal, whether it is Mac, Windows, or Linux:
+Please open Terminal on your local machine, such as Mac or Linux, and paste the command from earlier to execute it.
+I have confirmed that it works on Mac, Linux (Ubuntu), `WSL2` (Windows Subsystem for Linux 2), Windows 10 and 11 (using `Cygwin`).

+**Important:<br>
+To use `rsync` or `scp` on Windows, you need to set up `WSL2` or `Cygwin` separately.
+Please confirm this on your own, as I do not provide support for them.**

 <br>